UmesiQueen/Stats-preview-card-component/README.md

 ### What I learned
 I found this challenge really interesting👌.
-I used the css property background-size for the first time and opacity over a background-image to achieve an overlay of background-color.
+I used the css property background-size for the first time and mix-blend-mode over a background-image to achieve an overlay of background-color.

 I also implemented the mobile first approach.
 And i have decided to always use method 😆 as i found it easier than desktop first approach.